 top of page

-My husband Eddy and I were married in a barn in Texas surrounded by our love for all things country.
-Riding in on horseback, I wore a western corset, red cowboy boots and a matching jeweled belt.
-I was clasping a wild bunch of happy sunflowers and walked up the middle of the barn to the sweet strands of Michael Buble singing ‘Quando?’.
-It was glorious.
+My husband Eddy and I were married in a Texas barn, surrounded by our shared love for all things country.
+I arrived on horseback, wearing a western corset, red cowboy boots, and a matching jeweled belt, a wild bouquet of sunflowers in hand.
+As I walked down the center of the barn to the smooth sounds of Michael Bublé singing “Quando, Quando, Quando,” the moment felt nothing short of magical.

 My Everyday